 You can also use two reverbs, panned almost entirely left and right, in place of a single effect plugin.
 This works especially well for vocals.
 As long as the decay time is close between the two, you’ll create a unique stereo image by differentiating the reverb on the left channel from that on the right.

 Finally, you can apply the Hass effect before reverb to push the source signal away from the center of the stereo spectrum.
 The Hass effect works by delaying the left and right side of a channel.
 This is great for pushing the reverb out into the sides of a mix, keeping space in the center for lead instruments.

 Approaching Reverb Like a Professional

 It’s taken me many years to understand how to approach reverb like a professional.
 These ten tips cover everything I’ve learned at a high level, including some of my favorite ways to use reverb and the best effect plugins for getting the job done when it’s crunch time.

 Our ears are highly attune to the reverberation of sounds because it’s one of our must elemental survival instincts.
 Not only are we highly sensitive to a lack of reverb, but we’re also hypersensitive to unnatural spaces.

 Using reverb in music is essential.
 It’s one of the most satisfying parts of creating a production, and I absolutely love the fact that every producer can create a space that’s completely their own.
 Where do you want your song to to take place?
 Do you crave the intimacy of a LA studio, or the cavernous echoes of the Grand Canyon?
 These choices are up to you.

 If you follow these ten steps when thinking about reverb, you are guaranteed to be using it like a professional.

-Are there any creative ways you’ve been using reverb?
+Are there any creative ways you’ve been using this effect?
 Any favorite plugins we should try?
 Let us know in the comments below.